 Mind you, the most colorful birds, as a general rule, tend to be the male.
 I was drawn to this Variable Sunbird because of its iridescent shine and vibrant color that stood out among the white flowers.
 However, the drab, brown females are still beautiful in their own way.
 When they’re paired with a vibrant dark pink blossom, their features, especially their sharp, curved bill, really stand out.

 Should you have the chance to visit Rwanda or another African country, make it a priority to see these birds.
-Sunbirds don’t disappoint and will remain one of my favorite African birds.
+Sunbirds don’t disappoint and will remain one of my favorite African birds and make for the best wildlife photography in the region.